kubernetes/community/contributors/design-proposals/kubelet-server-certificate-bootstrap-rotation.md

           kubelet-server-<timestamp>.pem.
         - Write kubelet-server-updated.pem symlink to point to the new cert/key pair.
-        - Delete kubelet-server-current.pem
         - Move kubelet-server-updated.pem to kubelet-server-current.pem
-1. Currently the Certificate Request Signing API is hard coded to issue certificates for 1 year.
-Making this a parameter that can be set quite short during end to end testing would enable easy certificate rotation testing.

 ### Certificate Approval